whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

-### Text representation  ( a little bit of NLP)
+### Text representation  ( a little bit of NLP )

 I will not go into details of text representation or bag of words, but will only briefly highlight what seems essential to understand the features we will cluster.
-For the text representation we will use TF - IDF (Term frequency - inverse document frequency) to extract features from each text $$d_i$$ in our database.
+For the text representation we will use **TF - IDF **(Term frequency - inverse document frequency) to extract features from each text $$d_i$$ in our database.

-TF-IDF is a bag-of-words representation.
-That is, it counts the occurrences of each word in article $$d_i$$ (TF), and multiplies it by a scaling factor (IDF)  $$ \log \frac{ \# documents}{1 + \text{ #documents  using  that   word}} $$, where TF is down-weighted if it is a word appearing in every document in the database.
-To be precise, I will be using a (1,2,3)-gram bag of words representation.
-This means I look for occurrences of single words, but also pairs and triplets of words.
-For example, 2-grams (bigrams) are useful to distinguish between occurrences of "applied mathematician" and "pure mathematician".
-The vocabulary space is then the set of unique (1,2,3)-grams appearing in the corpus (collection of all texts).
+TF-IDF is a bag-of-words representation, with smart scalings for each word.
+The key concepts here are:

+- The **vocabulary**  is the set of unique (1,2,..,n)-grams appearing in the corpus (collection of all texts).
 Let $$N$$ denote the size of the vocabulary.
-Each document $$d_i$$ is represented with a sparse vector $$x_i$$ of size $$N$$, where a non-zero entry $$j$$ of $$x_i$$,  $$x_i(j)$$ indicates the TF-IDF of vocabulary element $$j$$.
-It is common practice to normalise the each feature vector, to make the feature representation independent of the text length.
+Each entry represents an n-gram.

+- The occurrences of each vocabulary element in article $$d_i$$ is the **term frequency (TF)**.
+For example,  consider we have a vocabulary of $$N$$ words, and article  $$d_i$$ = 'Row row row your boat gently down the stream'.
+If all the words in $$d_i$$ are present in the vocabulary, the term frequency vector $$d_i$$ would be a vector of size $$N$$, with 7 non-zero entries.
 If there are $$L$$ documents in the corpus, the feature representation is a sparse matrix $$X$$ of dimension $$L \times N$$.
+- The **inverse document frequency (IDF)** is a scaling factor applied to each entry in the TF vector.
+The goal is to down-weight words that appear many times in all documents since those words will not help perform a good classification.
+For example, all the stop-words in english ( this, that, in, the, ...) , appear very often in any type of text, and are generally uninformative of the context.
+The IDF is defined as:

+$$
+IDF  =  \log \frac{ \# documents}{1 + \text{ #documents  using  that   word}}.
+$$

+-  It should now be intuitive that using **TF-IDF = TF\*IDF** is a good feature representation.
+There are several variations:
+  - Normaiizlng TF-IDF to make each representation independent of the length of the document.
+  - Expanding the vocabulary to consider not only single words but pairs of consecutive words.
+This is often referred to as bi-gram bag of words representation.
+For example, 2-grams (bigrams) are useful to distinguish between occurrences of "applied mathematician" and "pure mathematician", or "not good" and "very good".
+Looking for n-grams can help understand the text.
+In my example, I will be using 1,2,3-grams to create the vocabulary.

-In Python, the *scikit-learn* package has bag-of-words feature extraction methods, including TF-IDF: *sklearn.feature_extraction.text.TfidfVectorizer*.
-This comes with various options, including $$n-gram$$ range, tokenization, stop-word removal, accent removal, normalisation type (l1,l2,none), maximum features, among others, and provides as output a sparse matrix representation.
+  -  In Python, the *scikit-learn* package has bag-of-words feature extraction methods, including TF-IDF: **sklearn.feature_extraction.text.TfidfVectorizer**.
+This comes with various options, including $$n-gram$$ range, tokenization, stop-word removal, accent removal, normalisation type (l1,l2,none), maximum features, among others, and provides as output a **sparse matrix representation**.